 “Many parents mistake a newborn’s constant need to suck as a sign of being underfed,” she says.
 “But babies are programmed to suckle frequently to bring in a mother’s full milk production.”

-Babies have long been wired that way — because it ensures a safe, close proximity to their mothers.
+Babies have long been wired that way—because it ensures a safe, close proximity to their mothers.
 The amount of suckling in the first 5 days is a predictor of the supply for the following six months.
-Anything that stands in the way of this natural regulation will prevent a mother from exclusively breastfeeding.
+Anything that stands in the way of this natural regulation will prevent a mother from breastfeeding exclusively.

 Jones, a pediatrician who is also an International Board Certified Lactation Consultant, helps educate medical professionals on how critical the first few days after birth can be for a new mother to get off on to a good start in establishing her milk supply.